alpercakan/Carta/README.md

 # Carta
-A simple PHP library for logging exceptions &amp; errors easily and later viewing them in a beatiful simple yet detailed page.
+A simple PHP library for logging exceptions &amp; errors easily and later viewing them in a simple page.
+Works only with MySQL databases.

 View page uses Foundation CSS.